GenesisEducationKyiv/front-end-school-3-0-denchikchor/docs/adr/adr-adaptive-ui-aria-accessibility.md

-# ADR: Implement Adaptive UI and ARIA Attributes for Accessibility
+# ADR-003: Implement Adaptive UI and ARIA Attributes for Accessibility

+## Context

 The current interface of the music application is built on React components, but: